IHE/RAD.IRA/input/pagecontent/volume-1.md

 Note that there is no explicit creation of a session.
 If the Hub receives a session ID (i.e. topic) that does not already exist, then the Hub will automatically create the session and add the subscriber (i.e. Image Display) to the session.

-It is necessary for the Driving Application to subscribe to the reporting events:
+The Image Display subscribes to events so that it can:
-- Receives its own events as a confirmation
+- Receive events published by other Subscribers
-- Receives the version ID of the event which is required for concurrency control
+- Receive the version ID of any events which is required for concurrency control (See Section ... for more information about content sharing TODO)
-- Receives synchronization error events from the Hub or from other Subscribers.
+- Receive synchronization error events from the Hub or from other Subscribers.

 Once the Image Display completed its subscription, it launches the Report Creator.
-The Report Creator, as a Synchronizing Application, can follows the context and content events automatically.
+The Report Creator, as a Synchronizing Application, can follow the context and content events automatically.

 > Note that *launching* the Report Creator (or any Synchronizing Application) by the Image Display (or any Driving Application) may be implemented in different ways.
 For example, the Synchronizing Application can be started and terminated, or it can be put in focus and minimize when not needed but keep running in the background for efficiency, or a combination.

 When launched, the first thing that the Report Creator does as a Synchronizing Application is to subscribe to the reporting session.
 The information about the Hub and the session is provided by the Image Display during launch.

-Furthermore, the Report Creator as a Synchronizing Application queries the Hub to get the current context.
-This ensures that the Synchronizing Application has the most recent context and content.
-If the reporting session just begins, then the result of the query will be empty.
-This is necessary because the Image Display does not know when the Report Creator completed its subscription.
-Therefore it is possible the Image Display has already changed context before the subscription is complete.
+Furthermore, the Report Creator queries the Hub to get the current context to ensure it has the latest context and content.
+Since the reporting session has just begun, and the Image Display has not yet initiated any report context, the result of the query will be empty.

 <div>
 {%include step1-open-reporting-session.svg%}